jtyr/ansible-yaml_inventory/README.md

         └── [-rw-r--r--]  jenkins
 ```

-The inventory vars are symlinked into the `group_vars` directory during
+If enabled, the inventory vars are symlinked into the `group_vars`
-the execution of the inventory script.
-The `group_vars` file names are
+directory during the execution of the inventory script.
+The `group_vars`
-based on the structure of the invetory vars directory.
-From the example
+file names are based on the structure of the invetory vars directory.
-above, the path `invenotory/aws/all` is symlinked like `group_vars/aws`
+From the example above, the path `invenotory/aws/all` is symlinked like
-and the path `invenotory/aws/dev/jenkins` is simliked like
+`group_vars/aws` and the path `invenotory/aws/dev/jenkins` is symlinked
-`group_vars/aws-dev-jenkins`.
+like `group_vars/aws-dev-jenkins`.

 ```
 $ ls -la ./group_vars